khrissianjoi/CA208/CASE3/ComparitiveProgrammingLanguages/ComparativeProgrammingLanguages.md

 ### Type System

+## Static vs. Dynamic Scoping
+### Statically Scoped
+- the body of a procedure is executed in the environemnt of the _procedure's definition_.
+- **Binding Occurence:** examining the program's source code.

+### Dynamically Scoped
+- the body of a procedure is executed in the environment of the _procedure's invocation_.
+- **Binding Occurence:** run-time.

+## Declaration
+A declecration produces a binding between an identifier and an entity.
+### Type Declaration
+- **Type Definition:** binds an identifier to an exisiting type/
+- **New-type Definition:** binds an identifier toa new type.

 ## Syntax vs Semantics
 ### Syntax
 - The _form_ or _structure_ of the expressions, statements, and program units.